mvk-pupils/stereo/README.md

 ## Building the example executable (Windows only)

+### Dependencies

+- GLFW - used to create an OpenGL context.
+- I-CONIC Vision Video Decoder (proprietary) - used to decode video files.

+### Using CMake

 The executable depends on ICONIC Vision's proprietary library which neeeds to be built beforehand.
 Refer to the instructions in their documentation.